-- Semolina or farina, for sprinkling on the griddle
+- Semolina, farina or cornmeal, for sprinkling on the griddle

 - In a large bowl or bowl of a stand mixer, add flour, sugar, yeast, salt and egg (do not stir).

-- Combine milk and butter in a medium saucepan over medium heat; stir and heat until an instant read thermometer reads between 110 and 115 degrees F. Remove from heat.
+- Combine milk and butter in a medium saucepan over medium heat; stir and heat until an instant read thermometer reads between 110 and 115°F. Remove from heat.

 - Pour milk mixture into bowl; stir just until a dough forms.
 Use dough hook attachment to knead dough in stand mixer 5 minutes until dough is smooth, soft, elastic and pulls away from the sides of the bowl; OR, turn out dough onto a lightly floured surface and knead by hand 10 minutes until dough is smooth, soft and elastic.